Ojos y Manos: Eyes and Hands Garden

-This new learning space, designed by landscape architect W. Gary Smith, will allow for larger school and adult groups and a greater variety of programming, from science and cooking, to weaving and art.
-With three dedicated outdoor classrooms, two exploration places, and a learning pavilion with a seating capacity of 100, youth and adults will have spaces to explore, discover, and play in the natural environment.
+This learning space, designed by landscape architect W. Gary Smith, allows for larger school and adult groups and a greater variety of programming, from science and cooking, to weaving and art.
+With three dedicated outdoor classrooms, two exploration places, and a learning pavilion with a seating capacity of 100, youth and adults have spaces to explore, discover, and play in the natural environment.

 - Tiered gardens for annual crops allow visitors to participate in hands-on learning experiences, from planting to harvesting.